 Habitat connectivity is delivered by wildlife corridors, which are designated in order to prevent obstacles to the movement or spread of animals and plants that would otherwise be imposed by new developments.
 They also help to re-connect populations and habitats within parishes and more widely.
-A wildlife corridor is mapped in this Neighbourhood Plan (figure 7) for attention when development proposals within it are under consideration.
+A wildlife corridor is mapped in this Neighbourhood Plan (figure 7a) for attention when development proposals within it are under consideration.

 While policy ENV 3 delivers site-specific compliance criteria in the Neighbourhood Area with the relevant Bassetlaw District Council policies (both existing and emerging), the Wildlife & Countryside Act 1981 (as amended), the Natural Environment and Rural Communities Act 2006, the Habitats and Species Regulations 2017-2019 and the UK Environment Act 2021, this policy (ENV 4) does the same for strategic planning and future development proposals across the Neighbourhood Area.
 It also refers to the DEFRA Guidance of July 7, 2021 in respect of the use of the biodiversity metric approach to assessing the value of a development site to wildlife.
 The policy is explicitly supported by National Planning Policy Framework (2021) paragraphs 174 (a) and (d); 175; 179 and 180(a), on which this policy's wording is partly based.
-The community also expects all planning strategies, proposals and decisions affecting the Neighbourhood Area to comply with the requirements of the Climate Change Act 2008, to follow the spirit of the Paris Agreement (UK ratification 2017) and the UK's 25 year environment plan (2018), and to plan for biodiversity net gain through the mechanisms described in the Environment Act 2021.
+The community also expects all planning strategies, proposals and decisions affecting the Neighbourhood Area to comply with the requirements of the Climate Change Act 2008, to follow the spirit of the Paris Agreement (UK ratification 2017) and the UK's 25 year environment Act 2021.
+The incorporation of Sustainable Drainage Systems (SuDS) into blue green corridors can help to improve biodiversity, assisting with the wider benefits of utilising SuDS.

-POLICY ENV 4: BIODIVERSITY AND HABITAT CONNECTIVITY- All new development proposals should safeguard habitats and species, including those of local significance, and to deliver biodiversity net gain.
+POLICY ENV 4: BIODIVERSITY AND HABITAT CONNECTIVITY- All new development proposals should safeguard habitats and species, including those of local significance, and to deliver biodiversity net gain of at least 10%.
 If significant harm to biodiversity cannot be avoided (through relocating to an alternative site with less harmful impacts), adequately mitigated, or dealt with through on-site or off-site enhancement (biodiversity net gain) or compensation, planning permission should be refused, in conformity with paragraph 180a of the National Planning Policy Framework (or a subsequent iteration of this paragraph).

 Proposals to re-profile and re-wild suitable sections of the River Poulter and its tributaries will be supported.
-Development proposals should not adversely affect the habitat connectivity provided by the wildlife corridor identified in figure 7.
+Development proposals should not adversely affect the habitat connectivity provided by the wildlife corridor identified in figure 7a.
+Development should where possible create and enhance blue green corridors to protect watercourses and their associated habitats from harm.

-Figure 7: Nether Langwith wildlife corridor
+Figure 7a: Nether Langwith wildlife corridor